 When the university is in session, proposers can expect a decision approximately three weeks after submitting a proposal.
 During the January intersession or summer break, the review and decision process may take longer than three weeks.

 The Duncan Fund is administered by a permanent committee of four faculty members.
 Three members must be statistics faculty in the Department of Applied Mathematics and Statistics.
 The fourth member must be from outside the department, and is chosen by the three department members to serve a renewable two-year term.
-If the chair of the department is not a committee member, he or she is a non-voting member of the committee.
+If the head of the department is not a committee member, he or she is a non-voting (ex-officio) member of the committee.

 The membership of the Duncan Committee is: